mariorod98/ObsidianVault/🌱 Seedbox/Interview questions.md

 ### What is a static variable? and function?

-### What are smart pointers?
-Advantages and disadvantages?

-### What differences does vectors and lists have?
-Which is better at what?

 ### What are the differences between a struct and a class?

 ### What is the difference between a pointer and a reference?